aws-powertools/powertools-lambda-python/docs/we_made_this.md

 ---
 title: We Made This (Community)
-description: Blog posts, tutorials, and videos about Lambda Powertools created by the Powertools Community.
+description: Blog posts, tutorials, and videos about AWS Lambda Powertools created by the Powertools Community.
 ---

 <!-- markdownlint-disable  MD001 MD043 -->

-This space is dedicated to highlight our awesome community content featuring Lambda Powertools 🙏!
+This space is dedicated to highlight our awesome community content featuring Powertools 🙏!

 !!! info "[Get your content featured here](https://github.com/awslabs/aws-lambda-powertools-python/issues/new?assignees=&labels=community-content&template=share_your_work.yml&title=%5BI+Made+This%5D%3A+%3CTITLE%3E){target="_blank"}!"